 Zena Schulman, Communications and Development Associate

 Zena comes to the Institute after graduating from Tulane University with a BSM in Marketing, a secondary Jewish Studies major, and a Management minor.
 After growing up in Young Judaea, she stayed involved with the Jewish community through Hillel, as well as Tulane University for Israel.
 In her spare time, Zena enjoys dancing, laughing, hiking, and crafting.

 Jonathan Slater, Co-Director of Programs

-Rabbi Jonathan Slater oversees the Rabbinic Leadership Program and participates as staff in many other programs at the Institute, and is a graduate of the Institute’s first rabbinic cohort.
+Rabbi Jonathan Slater co-directs the Clergy Leadership Program and participates as staff in many other programs at the Institute, and is a graduate of the Institute’s first rabbinic cohort.
 He is the author of Mindful Jewish Living: Compassionate Practice (Aviv Press, 2004), and is currently engaged in a publishing project, presenting translations of classical Hasidic texts with commentary.
 He received his ordination at the Jewish Theological Seminary of America in 1979, and served as rabbi at Beth Am in Santa Rosa, California, for 19 years.
 He is on the faculty of Makom: Center for Mindfulness at the JCC in Manhattan, teaching and leading mindfulness meditation.

 “I am constantly amazed and inspired at how the focused, sustained and honest inner work of our participants generates such deep personal transformation, inspired leadership and strong commitment to ease human suffering and sustain the world.”